Florida attorneys Jon Alper and Gideon Alper discuss Florida homestead law.

 There is no time requirement to form this intent.
 A person could form an intent to maintain the property as their permanent residence immediately upon moving into the property.

 A person can only have one permanent homestead.
-Therefore, a person who still lives primarily in another state or country cannot form the required intent to qualify for the Florida homestead protection.
+Therefore, a person who still lives primarily in another state or country cannot form the required intent to qualify for Florida homestead protection.
 A person may maintain a second residence in another state as long as the Florida house is their primary home.

 Homestead protection covers more than just traditional single-family homes.
 The homestead law protects not only real estate, but also condominiums, stationary houseboats, co-ops, and even long-term leases as long as the property constitutes the debtor’s primary residence.